ImaraHub/Imara-Platform/README.md

 ### Contact

-If you have any questions, suggestions, or want to get involved, feel free to reach out to us at [contact@imara-platform.com](mailto: imarahub@gmail.com).
+If you have any questions, suggestions, or want to get involved, feel free to mail: imarahub@gmail.com.

 ---